Struck Off For Blowing the Whistle

 “Any practising certificate should be subject to the following condition:

 What Judge Gray didn’t seem to realise was that the last thing Victorian Legal Services Commissioner Fiona McLeay wanted was for allegations of corruption to be referred to IBAC as part of a formal obligation.
-It was this issue, and this alone, that led to the loss of my Practising Certificate.
+(See again my email to Mr Docherty dated 20 September, 2021.)

 The Law Institute rejects Judge Gray’s recommendation